genpat-it/spread/README.md

 ### Save or load a compatible JSON file

 Dashboard allows you to download a complete JSON file including metadata and configurations.
 Generated JSON file can be loaded with the same drag or load functionalities seen previously, this is very useful if you want to save your work or share it.

+## Available Languages and translations

+Currently, the available languages are English and Italian.
+However, the application can be easily extended with new translations.
+If you would like to contribute, you can use the `en.js` or `it.js` file as a template from the `i18n` folder in this repository and translate the values.
+For any information or support regarding this, do not hesitate to contact bionformatica@izs.it.

 ## Documentation